Midnight Ministries, Inc.

 17. Why is there a calling to the Wedding Feast AFTER the Bride has made herself ready (Rev. 19:7-9)?
 Could it be that the remaining of the Church (foolish) are also to attend, just as Luke 12:36 teaches?

 18. The Thessalonians thought they were left behind (2 Thess.
 2:1-3).
-In consoling them, Paul assured the Thessalonians that That Day had not come; that the Lord had not come—until the Day of Christ appears first by a falling away, coupled with the Man of sin being revealed.
-Surely this is the Day of Redemption that Christians are to hasten.
+In consoling them, Paul assured the Thessalonians that That Day had not come—until a falling away would occur, coupled with the Man of sin being revealed.
 So is it wise to believe that no Christian will suffer the consequences of being deceived by today’s pre-trib imminent Rapture?
 That Paul’s warning is in vain?
 “Let no man deceive you by any means: for that day SHALL NOT COME” (2 Thess.
 2:1-3)?

-19. Why did Jesus say that salvation is near, even “at the doors” (Matt.
-24:33)?
-Will the Judge of the Church stand before James’ parabolic door (James 5:9)?
-If He so desires, can the Lord close the parabolic Wedding Door at the so-called all at once Rapture?
-On this line of thought, will there be doors and knocking at the Second Coming?
+19. Will the Judge of the Church stand before James’ parabolic door in vain (James 5:9)?
+If He so desires, can the Lord close this parabolic Wedding Door at the so-called all at-once pre-trib Rapture?

 20. Why are the words “and the bride” found in many good manuscripts (Matt.
 25:1)?